-- 6. Support enhanced school-based physical education.
-CG - 7.
-Promote evidence-based practices that support breastfeeding in hospitals and birth centers.
-PSR - 8.
-Use behavioral interventions that aim to reduce recreational sedentary screen time among children. ^{CG} - 9.
-Worksite programs intended to improve diet and/or physical activity behaviors for reducing weight among employees.^{CG} - Use technology-supported multicomponent coaching or counseling interventions to facilitate or mediate interactions between a coach or counselor and an individual or group with a goal of reducing weight and maintaining weight loss.^{CG} - 11.
-Use individually-adapted health behavior change programs to increase physical activity. ^{CG} - 12.
-Use social support interventions for physical activity in community settings. ^{CG} - 13.
-Use community-wide campaigns to increase physical activity. ^{CG} - 14.
-Use community-scale urban design and land use policies to increase physical activity. - 15.
+- Use worksite programs intended to improve diet and/or physical activity behaviors for reducing weight among employees.^{CG} - 11.
+Use technology-supported multicomponent coaching or counseling interventions to facilitate or mediate interactions between a coach or counselor and an individual or group with a goal of reducing weight and maintaining weight loss.^{CG} - 12.
+Use interventions that include activity monitors to increase physical activity in adults with overweight or obesity.
+CG - 13.
+Use individually-adapted health behavior change programs to increase physical activity. ^{CG} - 14.
+Use social support interventions for physical activity in community settings. ^{CG} - 15.
+Use community-wide campaigns to increase physical activity.
+CG - 16.
+Use health communication campaigns that use multiple channels, one of which must be mass media, combined with the distribution of free or reduced-price health-related products.^{CG} - 17.
 Create or enhance access to places for physical activity combined with informational outreach activities.
-CG - 16.
+CG - 18.
 Use point-of-decision prompts to encourage use of stairs.
-CG - 17.
-Use family-based interventions that combine activities to build family support with health education to increase physical activity among children.^{CG} - 18.
+CG - 19.
+Use family-based interventions that combine activities to build family support with health education to increase physical activity among children.^{CG} - 20.
 Use built environment strategies that combine one or more interventions to improve pedestrian or bicycle transportation systems with one or more land use and environmental design interventions to increase physical activity.
+CG